 Posted by Carly King on September 12, 2018

-As a designer, I spend every day working with imagery, artwork and tools to create enticing designs for our clients.
+As a graphic designer, I spend every day working with imagery, artwork and tools to create enticing designs for our clients.
 And every once in a while, I come across a design that truly blows my mind.
-These kinds of designs lead me to think about the process that went into creating the final work, and helps me find design inspiration for my own work.
+These kinds of designs lead me to think about the process that went into creating the final work, and helps me find inspiration for my own work.
 Here, I wanted to compile the top graphic design themes that get me motivated.

 In the corporate world, a clean, cohesive design is important, and this is the type of design that appeals to many of our clients.
 I often draw inspiration from designs and artwork that are creative yet beautifully simple.
 Here’s an example from Bentwood Cafe:

 The design of their typography, materials and even the interior of their cafe is very simple, but still interesting.
 It’s important to find the balance between what’s visually interesting yet minimalistic, so it doesn’t overwhelm the viewer – or feel stark, bare or unfinished.

 This website template from Behance is another example of a creative yet simple design.
 It’s functional but still visually appealing; I find it especially inspiring because it uses colors from nature, which I think many people are inherently drawn to.

 One thing I really love about the Flowie website design is the subtle way that the logo is incorporated as part of the general layout.
 It’s faded out behind the three navigation images, giving a sense of depth and visual interest to the page.